rahulraghatate/code-challenge/src/README.md

 ## Problem Statement: Program to Ingest and Process Shutterfly Events data and to find top X customers by life time value

 #### Python version: Python 3.6
+Open and run the code.py after adding the Ingest(e,D) and TopXSimpleLTVCustomers(x,D) (Note: integration of these commands as external input for the code.py is in progress)
 ### Implementation(Current):
     1. Events are received from a input source as a set of files and processed one after the other and placed into database record by record.